keichan34/auto-streaming-stt/README.md

 ## Installation

-Requires ALSA and sox.
+Requires ALSA, sox, and LAME.
 Set your audio input as the default input.

 ```
-apt install sox
+apt install sox lame
 ```

 ## rec command